 Being more environmentally friendly and thinking about how to make hotels more sustainable should also be high on the priority list with a growth in responsible travel in recent years.
 In doing so, hotels will be able to differentiate yourself from competitors, build a positive reputation and at the same time do something good for the world!

 So, what do you think?
-Are there any other challenges facing hotels in 2018?
+Are there any other challenges facing hotels?

 Is there anything I’ve missed?